Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 man contemplating while holding a protein drink

-The Recommended Dietary Allowance (RDA) for most people is 0.8 grams of protein per kilogram of body weight [1].
-So if you weigh 150 pounds, this translates to about 55 grams of protein a day.
+The general Recommended Dietary Allowance (RDA) is 0.8 grams per kilogram of body weight [2].
+For example, a 150-pound person would need about 55 grams daily.

 You can also check our article about the calorie count in protein powder.